 Melvin Leok is a Professor of Mathematics at UCSD.
 He works in the areas of computational geometric mechanics, computational geometric control theory, and numerical analysis.
-He received his Ph.D. in Control and Dynamical Systems from Caltech, and was a NAS Frontiers of Science Fellow and the recipient of the NSF CAREER Award, SciCADE New Talent Prize, Leslie Fox Prize in Numerical Analysis, and the SIAM Student Paper Prize.
-Additionally, he is on the editorial boards of the Journal of Nonlinear Science, the Journal of Geometric Mechanics, and the Journal of Computational Dynamics, and previously served on the editorial boards of the SIAM Journal on Control and Optimization, the LMS Journal of Computation and Mathematics.
+He received his Ph.D. in Control and Dynamical Systems from Caltech, and was a three-time NAS Frontiers of Science Fellow, and the recipient of the NSF CAREER Award, SciCADE New Talent Prize, Leslie Fox Prize in Numerical Analysis, and the SIAM Student Paper Prize.
+Additionally, he is on the editorial boards of the Journal of Nonlinear Science, the Journal of Geometric Mechanics, and the Journal of Computational Dynamics, and previously served on the editorial boards of the SIAM Journal on Control and Optimization, and the LMS Journal of Computation and Mathematics.

 Olvi Mangasarian is the John von Neumann Professor Emeritus of Mathematics and Computer Sciences at the University of Wisconsin, Madison.
 He is also a Research Scientist in the Department of Mathematics at UCSD.
 Mangasarian is the author of the 1994 SIAM book, "Nonlinear Programming" and co-author of the 2007 SIAM book "Linear Programming".
 His current research is in the areas of privacy-preserving classification and optimization, knowledge-based machine learning and approximation, support vector machines and absolute value equations.